Areas of Research Expertise:

 - Multilateral economic diplomacy and governance, particularly the G20 and WTO

 - Regional economic integration, with specific reference to Southern Africa

 - South Africa's trade, investment, and industrial policies

-His current international affiliations include: board member of the Botswana Institute for Development Policy Analysis; non-resident senior fellow of the Brussels-based European Centre for International Political Economy; vice-chair of the World Economic Forum’s Global Agenda Council on Trade; and member of the brains trust of the Evian Group at IMD Lausanne.
+His current international affiliations include: board member of the Botswana Institute for Development Policy Analysis; non-resident senior fellow of the Brussels-based European Centre for International Political Economy; member of the World Economic Forum’s Global Agenda Council on Global Trade and FDI; and member of the IMD Lausanne’s Evian Group brains trust.